 This means that up until the equinox the hours of daylight outnumbered the hours of darkness.
 Now, we shift to more darkness and light.

 Just sit with that for a moment.
 What does it mean to you?
 How does it feel?
-For me, it feels like the time to move from the slow, savor of the warmth of summer, and to start collecting the harvest for the winter.
+For me, it feels like the time to move slowly away from the slow, warmth of summer, and towards the more energetic collecting of the harvest for the winter.
 It feels like apples, warm soups, and pulling my fall clothes out of the closet.
+It feels like seeds starting their journey.
 And, it feels like a great deal more!

 Mabon, and Autumn in general, is a time for giving thanks for the abundance of the earth and to ask for blessings in the coming darker months.